DSU-Digital-Sound-Design/DAD-310-Digital-Soundtrack-Production/content/pages/schedule.md

    </td>
    <td>11/9, 11/11
    </td>
-   <td>11/8 Final Project proposal due, music for something – podcast, short film, game etc.
+   <td>11/8 Final Project - work with Prof. Konrad's 3d-Design - Pre-production students to compose music for their animated shorts.
 <p>
 No class on 11/11 for Veterans Day
    </td>